bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_1_Task_definition/Sections/02_Task_parameters.rst

 ..
 TIP::

-  In order to choose the apropriate direction, a good exercise is to think if the function only consumes the object (``IN``), modifies the object (``INOUT``), or produces an object (``OUT``).
+  In order to choose the appropriate direction, a good exercise is to think if the function only consumes the object (``IN``), modifies the object (``INOUT``), or produces an object (``OUT``).